CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.1: Create a Security Group for Non-Admin Remote Desktop Users</h3>
 - Open "Active Directory Users and Computers"
-  - Right click the name of the domain
+  - Right click the name of the domain.
   - Create a new (Global) Security Group within the domain.
-  - Name this Security Group "Non-Admin Remote Desktop Users"
+  - Name this Security Group "Non-Admin Remote Desktop Users".

 ![image](https://github.com/user-attachments/assets/804bf433-d642-4f29-88eb-60d01e4fd202)

-   - Now we will use this Powershell script to add all the created users in the "_EMPLOYEES" OU to the newly created "Non-Admin Remote Desktop Users" security group.
-(Thank you
-     Chat GPT! 😊)
+   - Now we will use this Powershell script to add all the created users in the "_EMPLOYEES" OU into the newly created "Non-Admin Remote Desktop Users" security group.
+(Thank you Chat GPT! 😊)
 ![image](https://github.com/user-attachments/assets/6642390c-8d96-411e-8489-c48c42ef451f)

  - Here is the script I ran in powershell (as an administrator) replacing the placeholder values with my actual domain and OU information.